 - You can serve it alone or it could be used as a topping for cake and other desserts.
 However you choose to use it, it is best served fresh.
 If you do not plan on serving it immediately however, it can be stored for a few hours in the refrigerator but not longer than that.

 Note: be careful while you process your cream, because if you let the machine run for longer than is required, your fluffy cream will start losing it texture very fast and you will be left with butter like texture in the bowl.
 You need to stay focused and vigilant and keep checking the texture to prevent over-processing.

 Making whipped cream is just one out of several uses of a food processor.
 Did you know specially designed food processors are available for making baby food as well?
-If you are looking for baby food makers, you can find all the necessary information at our Baby Food Processor Reviews & Buyer’s Guide (2017).
+If you are looking for baby food processor click the link out here and read best reviews.